SPP 201–01: Recruitment/Employment

 Candidates for some positions must pass a physical, vision, or other examination as a condition of being employed.
 In such cases, these requirements should be clearly stated in the job posting.
 Required examinations may occur only after a conditional offer of employment has been made.
 Selected candidates may not perform any work until the department is notified that the candidate has passed the examination.

-Administrative and service professional employees may be hired at a salary based upon their qualifications and market data, if available.
+Non-faculty administrators may be hired at a salary based upon their qualifications and market data, if available.

 Employment Eligibility Verification